gt-cs3220/gt-cs3220.github.io/labday1.md

 In this assignments, you will get familiar with Xilinix tool chain and verilog.

-Please checkout inclass-lab1 folder from the github.
+Please checkout labday1 folder from the github.

-Before you start incalss-lab #1 assignments, please watch verilog_intro.mp4 and labday1.mp4. videos.
+Before you start labday# 1 assignment, please watch verilog_intro.mp4 and labday1.mp4. videos.

 **What to submit**: a screenshot of final simulation.